On Aug. 4th, 2015 at 2 pm, Julie Oliver, Wellspring’s Nutrition Services Coordinator, asked everyone to hold her hand during our staff meeting.

 “This is when it happened,” she said as tears came to her eyes.

-One year ago, she was diagnosed with breast cancer.
+The previous year at that very moment, she was diagnosed with breast cancer.

 Getting ready for her mother’s memorial service in July, 2014, she found a lump in her breast.